Communicating PVAAS to Your School Board and Community

 Plan carefully if your district/LEA decides to discuss the concept of teacher value-added reporting.
 Remember these are data used towards teacher evaluation, which is a confidential process.
 Act 13 states that “An employee's individual rating form shall not be subject to disclosure under the act of February 14, 2008 (P.L.
 6, No. 3), known as the Right-to-Know Law."
 It is important to have a clearly defined implementation and communications plan in place.

 - Who needs information on the value-added analysis concept and its benefits?

 - Who needs information on the local analysis of PVAAS district/school data and reports?

-- Who needs detailed information on the district’s data analysis, hypothesis building, and change implementation processes?
+- Who needs detailed information on the district’s/LEA's data in the context of continuous improvement?